uchenna-dev/alx-low_level_programming/0x12-singly_linked_lists/README.md

-this is a readme for singly lnked list 1
+this is a readme file for singly linked list